keithito/tacotron/README.md

   * If you pass a Slack incoming webhook URL as the `--slack_url` flag to train.py, it will send you progress updates every 1000 steps.

+  * Occasionally, you may see a spike in loss and the model will forget how to attend (the alignments will no longer make sense).
+Although it will recover eventually, it may save time to restart at a checkpoint prior to the spike by passing the `--restore_step=150000` flag to train.py (replacing 150000 with a step number prior to the spike).
+I'm looking into why this happens...

 ## Other Implementations